 5. Open Terrain

 Open terrain is some of the most common types of terrain on earth.
-They cover flat parcels of land, open country, and open ground, free from buildings, trees, or any other obstructing structures to a person’s view.
+They cover flat land, open country, and open ground, free from buildings, trees, or any other obstructing structures to a person’s view.

 Typical examples of open terrain include farmland and grassland.
 It also represents the areas cleared near airports and airstrips purposes.